Agent performance metrics to focus on for hourly maximization

 Key Takeaway: You need to monitor those seconds it takes to end a call and the time in between calls because they reduce an agent’s overall dials and performance.

-Pause times are acceptable times off the phone, and include lunch, breaks, training, meetings, etc. These are productivity stealers if not managed properly.
+Pause times are acceptable times off the phone, and include lunch, breaks, training, meetings, etc. These are productivity and agent efficiency stealers if not managed properly.
 Pause time leaves the agent with less time on the phone to meet their daily goals and can contribute to lower agent performance.

 Also, consider whether managers training or talking to an agent for too long, giving them less time to accomplish their goals.